Kalinga people: History

 The 24 April 1980 murder of Macli-ing Dulag became a turning point when coverage of the murder led to public outrage.
 It was the first time since the 1972 declaration of Martial Law where the mainstream Philippine press managed to report on the arrests of civilians under Martial Law, and the turn of public opinion against both the Chico River Dam and Martial law, coupled with the united anger of the various peoples of the Cordillera Mountains led the Ferdinand Marcos administration to give up on the dam project.
 As a result, the Chico River Dam Project is now considered a landmark case study concerning ancestral domain issues in the Philippines.

 In 2007, a Discovery Channel series hosted by American anthropologist Lars Krutak featured the tattoo work of Butbut mambabatok Whang-od Oggay.
 This was the start of even more media attention focused on Whang-od, bringing the Kalinga tattoo art to global attention.

-Kalinga people migrated to south east Asia in large numbers during 3rd C. BCE after devastating Kalinga war in 261BCE and they went in different phases and they settled in Java, Borneo, Sumatra, Bali, Singapore, Malaysia and some groups also reached Philippines and settled there.They were instrumental in spreading Hindu culture and religion there.
-They mingled with local and there was a fusion of local culture with Kalingan culture for peaceful coexistence.
-They married to locals leading mixed stuff both beautifully intertwined.